mdancho84/mdancho84.github.io/_drafts/the-most-useful-r-package-you-dont-know-yet.md

 image_preview: "/assets/best_r_package_ever.jpg"

 ---
-If you are looking to learn about the most useful R package that I've ever made that can help you tremendously THAT you probably don't know yet, you've come to the right place, my friend!
+If you are looking to learn about **the most useful R package that can help you tremendously AND you don't know yet**, you've come to the right place, my friend!

 But, I'm going to have some fun today too (I'll tell you why in a second)!
 So buckle up and get ready for some fun along the way.